Internet's Role in Career Building

 Do you have a suspicion that your boss is spying on you?
 Here’s how to check whether the employer tracks your actions.

-Needless to say that pictures from the vacation or a coffee shop don’t belong to your professional profile.
+Needless to say that pictures from the vacation or a coffee shop don’t belong to your working profile.
 For your LinkedIn and website, take a few professionally-looking pictures.
-The ones where you wear professional attire taken at work or during professional events are best.
-LinkedIn profiles with pictures are viewed more frequently, and those with professional images get even more attention.
+The ones where you wear formal attire taken at work or during corporate events are best.
+LinkedIn profiles with pictures are viewed more frequently, and those with pro images get even more attention.

 4. Create a personal website

-Creating a professional website is a great way to promote yourself on a professional level.
-Basically, a good website has information about your career history, projects, contributions, and other significant facts from your professional life.
+Creating a vocational website is a great way to promote yourself on an expert level.
+Basically, a good website has information about your career history, projects, contributions, and other significant facts from your life as a specialist.
 You can also upload your resume there (if you don’t have one, get a resume written by an expert) and add testimonials from your former clients or employers to boost credibility.
 It’s also helpful if a website contains information about your social media profiles.

 5. Choose the right media channels